ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

 In the chart below the vertical axis for each country has been set to make most use of the plot area and draw attention to trends rather than absolute levels, so you can't compare the absolute levels of violence across countries.
 That's what the first chart was for, so the two charts complement eachother.
 The facets in the trend chart below have been *ordered* from lowest to highest rates (1990+ averages), so there is still some visual indicator of absolute size of the problem.

-The recent declines are particularly strong in the  Eastern Europe and USSR region - Russia, Estonia, Latvia, Lithuania, Poland, Slovak Republic, Slovenia, Czech Republic, and Germany have all seen dramatic drops in rates of violent death after rapid growth in the early 1990s, associated with the magnitude of the transition in economic and political systems that took place at that time.
+The recent declines are particularly strong in the  Eastern Europe and USSR region - Russia, Estonia, Latvia, Lithuania, Poland, Slovak Republic, Slovenia, Czech Republic, and Germany have all seen dramatic drops in rates of death from assault after rapid growth in the early 1990s, associated with the magnitude of the transition in economic and political systems that took place at that time.
 There's also the possibility of changing official statistical practice with the changing political system, but there's no particular reason I know of (I'm not an expert in former and post Soviet statistics systems, either...) to think of that, and the general curve looks plausible given an outsider's view of the recent history there.
 ![over-time](/img/0020-deaths-trends.svg)

 Tragically, Norway's [spike in 2011](https://en.wikipedia.org/wiki/2011_Norway_attacks) is really noticeable to a close viewer, even in a chart like this with 40 countries covering 50 years.